hacklets/hacklets-test/README.md

 You do not need to do this more than once per user, per machine.
 Installing hacklets in the **home container** is done only once.

+For other containers (other directories, not the home one), hacklets will initialize an empty **master hacklet**.

 # Tutorial

 In this tutorial, we will try to get a minimal working environment built on top